 For a rental fee of 30 RMB for one day, one can rent a bike and take it around the outskirts of town and around Er Hai, the massive lake outside of town.

-I met up with a couple of guys I had briefly met at my hostel in Kunming, and we hatched a plan to cycle along as much of the river as we could manage given our late 12noon start.
+I met up with a couple of guys I had first briefly encountered at my hostel in Kunming, and we hatched a plan to cycle along as much of the river as we could manage given our late 12- noon start.

 Along the banks of the lake in a small town outside of Dali, we happened upon an enterprising woman who engineered an hour-long boat ride for us for about 40 RMB each – a bit rich but an adventure we felt like having, so we sprang for it.

 About 20 minutes in we were rewarded with the incoming of fishermen with their cormorant birds – a symbiotic relationship where a string is tied around the bird’s neck so that when it dives for fish, it’s unable to swallow them.
 The birds are given a fish as payment for their services after the fishermen have a satisfactory catch.

 I had read about this before but didn’t realize the method was still employed just as it had been hundreds of years in the past.
 It was pretty exciting to see first-hand.

 The lake itself is pretty easy to cycle around, with flat paths passing through a lot of little villages with various food and beverage offerings.

 However, cycling around the lake still proved difficult because of the constant beautiful distractions, such as the busy people fishing in the lakes, tending to the fields of veggies and rapeseed flowers, and generally making Dali as picturesque as a little Chinese town can be.

 The final distraction was shao kao, which I’ve waxed poetic about my love for in Kunming.
 I was more than happy to come upon it again in Dali.

 Alex was, too.
 He even made up a song about it that I still can’t get out of my head, three weeks later.